Reporting Drug Activity

 - Offers to sell you drugs, or conversation about drugs that you overhear.

-- Noxious odors from or around the building, such as "musty" smells.
+- Obnoxious odors from or around the building, such as "musty" smells.

 - Buildings where extreme security measures seem to be being taken.